dedis/popstellar/docs/protocol.md

 ### Greeting a server
 🧭 **RPC Message** > **Query** > **Greet Server**

-By executing a greet server action, a server can send its public key as well as the addresses of its client and server endpoints to another server.
+By sending a greet server message, a server can transmit its public key as well as the addresses of its client and server endpoints to another server.

-This action should be executed by the server that opens a connection with another server.
-The latter should then reply with a `GreetServer` answer containing its own information.
+This message should be sent by the server that opens a connection with another server.
+It should trigger a `GreetServer` message from the server that receives the connection containing its own information.

 RPC